 Step into your own half of a train car and soak it in: rich carvings and lush tapestries line the walls, blending with the flat-screen TV, stereo system, and fully stocked pantry.
 And why settle for one bathroom when you can have two?
 Step outside and music from a nearby baby grand fills the hallway, down which you’ll find the spa offering ayurvedic massage.
-Welcome to your sleeper car aboard India’s Deccan Odyssey train.
+Welcome to your sleeper car aboard the Deccan Odyssey train in India.
 Price tag: $3,000 per night.

 If you’ve boarded an Amtrak train recently, rolling palaces with doting cabin stewards, king-size beds, and marble and gold interiors may seem like a fairy tale from a bygone era.
 But though the current economic doldrums have put a dent in the industry, luxury trains have found a place in the 21st century and are still plying major routes on the world’s most developed rail systems.
 And this over-the-top luxury is seen most clearly in sleeper cars.

 “The standards and expectations of rail passengers just keep going up,” says Eleanor Flagler Hardy, president of the Society of International Railway Travelers, a tour and publishing company.
 Intense competition for a small pool of affluent travelers has led to better and more sophisticated food and service in recent years, making for what she calls an “addictive experience.”